MariuszKucinski/TASK_MANAGER/README.md

 For example we can add, remove and list tasks depending on our input in console</br>
 If we decide to exit, program will save all tasks to file <br>
 In the next program run it will load all tasks from file</p>
+<p>When the repository is downloaded you will have to do a few things.</br>
+1)Download all needed software bulleted above. </br>
+2)Launch your IDE(Intellij UE, eclipse, etc.) </br>
+3)Open project as "new project from existing source", check Maven project and "import project from external mode"</br>
+Enjoy!</p>
 </br>
 (PL) </br>
 <p> To jest program konsolowy napisany w Javie  </br>